10 Iron Uses in Everyday Life and in Human Body

 Heavy machines

-Heavy machines like cranes, road rollers, bore machines are made of iron to a large extent.
-Even industry transfer chains, tumblers, mixers are made of iron.
+Heavy machines like cranes, road rollers, and bore machines are made of iron to a large extent.
+Even industry transfer chains, tumblers, and mixers are made of iron.

-Its advantages like being heavy extremely hard at normal temperatures, resistance to wear and tear make it ideal for hard tasks.
+Its advantages, like being heavy and extremely hard at normal temperatures and resistance to wear and tear, make it ideal for hard tasks.

-Also, the magnetic properties of iron make it useful for making electric mortars and fans which run on electricity.
+Also, the magnetic properties of iron make it useful for making electric mortars and fans that run on electricity.

 Fencing